 The UMAT test consists of 3 hours testing time, plus 10 minutes reading time.
 All questions are presented in one test book and there are no rest breaks.

-You may use the bathroom during testing time, but this will not be permitted in the last ten minutes of the test.
+You may use the bathroom during testing time, but this will not be permitted during the reading time or in the last fifteen minutes of the test.
 No additional time will be granted for bathroom breaks.

 Candidates that wish to query a particular test question on the day of the test should alert the supervisor of their concern and submit a written note before leaving the test centre.
 Queries will be reviewed by the UMAT Office and candidates will be notified of the outcome.
 Similarly, any complaints relating to the testing venue or physical discomfort suffered should be reported immediately to the supervisor on the test day so the issue can be addressed without delay.